 Rents and royalties from real property are allocable to Illinois if the property is located in Illinois.
-Rents and royalties from tangible personal property are allocable to Illinois to the extent that the property is used in Illinois, or in their entirety, if at the time the rents or royalties were paid or accrued, your commercial domicile was in Illinois and you were not organized under the laws of, or taxable with respect to the rents or royalties in, the state in which the property was used.
+Rents and royalties from tangible personal property are allocable to Illinois in their entirety, if at the time the rents or royalties were paid or accrued, your commercial domicile was in Illinois and you were not organized under the laws of, or taxable with respect to the rents or royalties in, the state in which the property was used.